bus

 The 10th journey of the anime "That's Journey" is a trip to Iwate Prefecture, a place associated with Kenji Miyazawa [Iwate Prefecture]

-Iwate Prefecture , primarily Hanamaki City In this article, we'll introduce the details of the journey and the transportation used.
+This article will introduce the details of the journey and the transportation methods used.

 First, take the Tohoku Shinkansen to Shin-Hanamaki Station

-Shin-Hanamaki Station The date is January 31st, which seems cold for people in the Tokyo metropolitan area.
+The date is January 31st, which seems quite cold for those living in the Tokyo metropolitan area.

-So, first, he travels to Shin-Hanamaki Station on
+So, first, weTohoku Shinkansentravel to Shin-Hanamaki Station by

-In the original manga, it is explicitly stated that he boarded from Tokyo Station.
+In the original manga, it is explicitly stated that the departure station is Tokyo Station.

 E5 series